Why choose Butler for your Master’s degree?

 - Complete the Butler Application, including the JCA Music Graduate Supplement.

-- Submit three letters of recommendation.
-Recommenders should comment on the applicant's musical and academic abilities.
+- Submit two letters of recommendation.
+Recommenders should comment on the applicant’s musical and academic abilities.
 Letters may be submitted via the Application for Graduate Admission (preferred) or emailed to firstname.lastname@example.org.